bernie-skipole/indi/README.md

 The data can be transferred between indiserver and redis via an MQTT server.

-Python dependencies from pypi: "pip install redis" and, if the MQTT option is required, "pip install paho-mqtt".
+Python dependencies: The python3 "redis" client, and, if the MQTT option is required, "paho-mqtt".

-If the example web service is to be run, skipole (web framework) and waitress (web server) are needed:
+If the example web service is to be run, skipole (wsgi generator) and waitress (web server) are needed:

+For debian systems

+sudo apt-get install python3-pip

-pip install skipole
+sudo -H pip3 install skipole

-pip install waitress
+sudo -H pip3 install waitress

-(All python3 versions)
+sudo -H pip3 install redis

+sudo -H pip3 install paho-mqtt

 Server dependencies: A redis server (apt-get install redis-server), and, if the MQTT option is used, an MQTT server (apt-get install mosquitto)